ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 | SHA-256    | SHA-256        | {{RFC6234}} |
 {: title="Initial content of Hash Algorithms registry"}

 The designated expert(s) should ensure that the proposed algorithm has a public specification and is suitable for use as a cryptographic hash algorithm with no known preimage or collision attacks.
-These attacks can damage the integrity of the log.
+These attacks can damage the integrity of the ledger.

 ### Signature Algorithms     {#sig-alg-registry}